Tewa language: Verbs

-Verbs can be divided into two classes, S and A, standing for stative and active, based on the pronomial prefixes which they contain.
+Verbs can be divided into two classes, S and A, standing for stative and active, based on the pronominal prefixes which they contain.
 In general, S verbs deal with identity, quality, feeling, condition, position, and motion.
 Class A verbs are, in general, transitive verbs.

 Verb affixes

 All known verb affixes are included in the chart below, showing where the affixes fall in particular constructions of words.